arduino/docs-content/content/hardware/13.accessories/accessories/bughopper/tutorials/01.user-manual/content.md

 ![The Bughopper and the UNO Q board connected](assets/connection-1.png)

-In the image above, the Bughopper is connected to the Arduino UNO Q board, used here as an example of a compatible target board.
+In the image above, the Bughopper is connected to the Arduino UNO Q, which is used here as an example of a compatible target board.

 <Alert type="danger"><strong>Safety note</strong>: Ensure that the JCTL 2.54 mm connector is properly aligned before applying pressure.
 Misalignment can damage the header pins on both boards.</Alert>